Version 3.12.0

 Session zero can also be used to determine and/or share setting details, such as types of magic, prominent NPC factions, etc.

 If the GM creates their own PC trait list, no trait should be obviously more or less useful than any of the other traits.
-If the trait is too specific, or the setting won't naturally challenge that trait, the GM should alter it to be more broadly applicable or just remove it.
-Conversely, if the trait would be too useful compared to the other traits the GM should split it up into multiple traits.
+If a trait is too specific, or the setting won't naturally challenge that trait, the GM should alter it to be more broadly applicable or just remove it.
+Conversely, if a trait would be too useful compared to the other traits the GM should split it into narrower traits.

 The default trait lists do not contain any knowledge or perception traits.
 This is by design.
 The GM is supposed to be free with any information that the player characters could reasonably have.

-Once the PCs' magic abilities are decided, it is recommended that the GM have a discussion with each of the players to determine which traits are likely to be used for each ability, as well as discussing likely consequences for failure for each magic ability.
+Before the game starts it is strongly recommended that the GM have a discussion with each of the players to determine what they can and can't do with their magical abilities, how somebody might defend against them, what traits are likely to be used for what magic abilities, and likely consequences for failure of each ability.

 Some possible consequences for a failed magical trait check: